Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Indiana University Bloomington

-IU Bloomington requires advance approval from the Office of Environmental, Health & Safety Management before any UAS operations on campus.
-Memorial Stadium is subject to TFR restrictions during athletic events.
+IU requires all UAS operations on university property to obtain advance approval from the Office of Environmental, Health & Safety Management.
+Recreational drone use is not permitted on campus.
+Memorial Stadium and athletic facilities subject to federal stadium TFRs during games.

 Purdue University